alexander-huerta/Trivia/README.md

-# Trivia game built with MERN in 10 hours.
-Updated readme to come..
+# Full Stack Trivia game built with MERN in 10 hours.